nobertgmuedu/gmukitti/README.md

 IMU is also positioned behind Lidar 0.81m (in negative X direction) Lidar is at height (z) 1.73m, while IMU is at height 0.93m

-I am using the  as the 'base link'
+I am using the the imu as the frame_id for slam.

 For convience of google, I have uploaded one of the bag files. https://s3.amazonaws.com/kittigmu